Coal mining in Nepal

-Deposits of coal is found in Tosh, Siuja, Azimara and Abidhara in Dang, and few places in Sallyan, Rolpa, Pyuthan and Palpa districts of Nepal.
-The total estimated deposit is about 5 million tons.
-Due to low volume of deposits, mining is done by traditional methods.
-The mines are exploited since early 1960's to 1990's, however due to lack of proper market, they are not exploited in full capacity.
+Deposits of coal are found in Tosh, Siuja, Azimara and Abidhara in Dang, and a few other places in Sallyan, Rolpa, Pyuthan and Palpa districts of Nepal.
+The total estimated deposits are about 5 million tons.
+Due to the low volume of deposits, mining is done by traditional methods.
+The mines have been exploited since the early 1960s; however due to lack of proper markets, they are not exploited to their full capacity.

 Deposits

 Geologically, the main coal deposits can be categorized into: